i-Krypt/personal-blog/README.md

-# Pitchive
+# Blog
 Built with python3.6

 ## Description
-A web app that lets the user add pitches as well as reviewing other peoples pitches.
+A web app that lets the user update, comment and delete posts.

-A live link of my app https://fast-plains-94599.herokuapp.com/
+A live link of my app https://secure-crag-13798.herokuapp.com/

 ## Author